seifferth/suits-you/readme.md

   is omitted.
 Specifying a token greatly increases the number of API requests GitHub will accept per hour, however, and is therefore recommended.
-- **user**: The GitHub username of the developer that is supposed to look good in the resulting diagrams.
+- **user**: The GitHub username of the developer who is supposed to look good in the resulting diagrams.
 This user doesn't have to be the same as the one who created the token.
 - **repos**: A list of upstream repositories the specified user has contributed to.
 Data from all these repositories will be combined for fitting the custom metric with `learn.py` and individual graphs for each